lazaritomak/iReport-User-Interface/README.md

 **Don't forget to Change the Server's IP address in Functions.java.**

-**MAJOR UPDATE!: Removed the 'select category button' and placed the code to the submit button instead, where you get to choose a category first before your submit the report.**
+**MAJOR UPDATE!: Removed the 'select category button' and placed the code to the submit button instead, where you get to choose a category first before you submit the report.**